Back to Glossary

 Technical

-The most common way cars harvest energy is through regenerative braking.
-When the driver hits the brakes, the car's electric motor works backward, acting like a generator.
-This slows the car down while simultaneously creating electricity that gets stored in the car's battery system.
+The most common harvesting method is called regenerative braking.
+When the driver hits the brakes, the car's electric motor runs in reverse, acting like a generator.
+This process does two things at once: it helps slow the car down while creating electricity that flows into the battery.
+Think of it like pedaling a bicycle backward to charge a light.

-You can often spot when a car is harvesting energy because its rear lights will blink rapidly.
-This warns other drivers that the car ahead might be slowing down more than expected, helping prevent accidents.
+You can often tell when a car is harvesting energy by watching its rear lights.
+They blink rapidly to warn drivers behind that the car might be slowing down more than expected during braking.
+This safety feature helps prevent accidents on the track.